FarronF/limerick-council-meetings/meetings/2018/05/02-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 11th April 2018.md

 Voluntary Home Relocation Scheme, which only dealt with householders who experienced

 flooding and not erosion issues.
-It was also noted that Members should contact local TDs--- 7
+It was also noted that Members should contact local TDs
+---
+7

 requesting a change in the criteria for this scheme.
 The carrying out of surveys on the river